Tyrannosaurus: Thermoregulation

 Tyrannosaurus, like most dinosaurs, was long thought to have an ectothermic ("cold-blooded") reptilian metabolism.
-The idea of dinosaur ectothermy was challenged by scientists like Robert T. Bakker and John Ostrom in the early years of the "Dinosaur Renaissance", beginning in the late 1960s.
+The idea of dinosaur ectothermy was challenged by scientists like Robert T. Bakker and John Ostrom in the early years of the "dinosaur renaissance", beginning in the late 1960s.
 T. rex itself was claimed to have been endothermic ("warm-blooded"), implying a very active lifestyle.
 Since then, several paleontologists have sought to determine the ability of Tyrannosaurus to regulate its body temperature.
 Histological evidence of high growth rates in young T. rex, comparable to those of mammals and birds, may support the hypothesis of a high metabolism.
 Growth curves indicate that, as in mammals and birds, T. rex growth was limited mostly to immature animals, rather than the indeterminate growth seen in most other vertebrates.

 Oxygen isotope ratios in fossilized bone are sometimes used to determine the temperature at which the bone was deposited, as the ratio between certain isotopes correlates with temperature.
 In one specimen, the isotope ratios in bones from different parts of the body indicated a temperature difference of no more than 4 to 5 C-change between the vertebrae of the torso and the tibia of the lower leg.
 This small temperature range between the body core and the extremities was claimed by paleontologist Reese Barrick and geochemist William Showers to indicate that T. rex maintained a constant internal body temperature (homeothermy) and that it enjoyed a metabolism somewhere between ectothermic reptiles and endothermic mammals.
 Other scientists have pointed out that the ratio of oxygen isotopes in the fossils today does not necessarily represent the same ratio in the distant past, and may have been altered during or after fossilization (diagenesis).
 Barrick and Showers have defended their conclusions in subsequent papers, finding similar results in another theropod dinosaur from a different continent and tens of millions of years earlier in time (Giganotosaurus).
 Ornithischian dinosaurs also showed evidence of homeothermy, while varanid lizards from the same formation did not.
 In 2022, Wiemann and colleagues used a different approach—the spectroscopy of lipoxidation signals, which are byproducts of oxidative phosphorylation and correlate with metabolic rates—to show that various dinosaur genera including Tyrannosaurus had endothermic metabolisms, on par with that of modern birds and higher than that of mammals.
 They also suggested that such a metabolism was ancestrally common to all dinosaurs.

 Even if T. rex does exhibit evidence of homeothermy, it does not necessarily mean that it was endothermic.
 Such thermoregulation may also be explained by gigantothermy, as in some living sea turtles.
 Similar to contemporary crocodilians, openings (dorsotemporal fenestrae) in the skull roofs of Tyrannosaurus may have aided thermoregulation.
+Isotopic analysis found T. rex had a body temperature of 36.3 C ± 2.5°C, suggesting it had an endothermic metabolism.
+Its endothermic metabolism suggests it could have inhabited cooler, higher latitude environments.